 Securing major gifts from individuals has never been more important to the survival and growth of colleges and universities.
 And yet no aspect of fundraising is more challenging and artful.
 No two major donors are exactly alike, and every major gift reflects a unique history in regard to the donor's motives and passions, that person's relationship to the institution, and how he or she interacts with fundraisers and other people affiliated with the institution.
-Even couples who make a single major gift have different philanthropic motivations and experiences in doing so.

 AREAS OF GIVING